-To enter the Second Year Honours programme Chemistry, a Second Class (B -) combined average in Chemistry, Mathematics and Physics in the First Year Engineering and Science programme is normally required.
-To enter the Second Year programme in Chemical Engineering, students must have completed successfully the First Year Engineering and Science programme, normally with a minimum D+ combined average in Chemistry, Mathematics and Physics and have the approval of the Department of Chemistry and Chemical Engineering.
+To enter the Second Year Honours programme Chemistry, a "B-" combined average in Chemistry, Mathematics and Physics in the First Year Engineering or Science programme is normally required.

+To enter the Second Year programme in Chemical Engineering, students must have completed successfully the First Year Engineering or Science programme, normally with a minimum "D+" combined average in Chemistry, Mathematics and Physics and have the approval of the Department of Chemistry and Chemical Engineering.